simp/simp-doc/docs/contributors_guide/ISO_Build/Building_the_ISO.rst

    mv /tmp/_download_path/*/* reposync

-At this point, the :file:`reposync` directory may contain both a :file:`puppet` and :file:`puppet7` directory.
-If you wish to use ``puppet`` version 7 by default, move the :file:`puppet` directory to :file:`puppet6` and rename :file:`puppet7` to :file:`puppet`.
+At this point, the :file:`reposync` directory may contain both a :file:`puppet` and :file:`puppet6` directory.
+If you wish to use ``puppet`` version 6 by default, move the :file:`puppet` directory to :file:`puppet7` and rename :file:`puppet6` to :file:`puppet`.

 .. code-block:: bash

-   mv reposync/puppet reposync/puppet6
+   mv reposync/puppet reposync/puppet7
-   mv reposync/puppet7 reposync/puppet
+   mv reposync/puppet6 reposync/puppet

 Modifying the Repositories (Optional)
 """""""""""""""""""""""""""""""""""""